 - Aggregate influenza (October – March)

-Unless otherwise specified, the report must include the following: patient name, date of birth, sex, race, gender, home address or locating information, telephone number, name of the disease, condition or finding diagnosed or suspected, date of diagnosis, date of onset, name of the attending physician, all associated treatment for the reportable condition, name and address of the treating facility (if any), any appropriate laboratory results and other such facts which may be available.
+Unless otherwise specified, the report must include the following: patient name, date of birth, sex, race, ethnicity, gender, home address or locating information, telephone number, name of the disease, condition or finding diagnosed or suspected, date of diagnosis, date of onset, name of the attending physician, all associated treatment for the reportable condition, name and address of the treating facility (if any), all related laboratory results with specimen site indicated, and other such facts that may be available.

 Reports can be faxed to the following confidential fax machines: